-With a perfect Autumn-like type of cheese from the Adelaide Hills (Vigneron), two perfectly delectable Italian cheeses (La Tur and Choco 21) and the all-time ‘cheese and wine’ lovers’ favourite cheese from the UK (Cloth Bound Cheddar), all you need to think about is what to pair them with!
+With a perfect Autumn-like type of cheese from the Adelaide Hills (Vigneron), a delicious Irish white mould (St Killian) a very special Italian cheese (Choco 21) and the all-time ‘cheese and wine’ lovers’ favourite cheese from the UK (Cloth Bound Cheddar), all you need to think about is what to pair them with!

 Ah, and let’s not forget something just for you (too good to share) the ultimate chocolate bar from Monsieur Truffe, Melbourne's finest artisan chocolatiers and now chocolate makers!